patrickmmartin/pith-writings/et_tu_delphi/article.md

   property SomeProp index TODO(PMM) read FSomeProp write SetSomeProp;
 ```

-- a really good string type right out of the box: "c and c++ - don't think I can't see you in the corner - don't even start, ok?"
- language supports concatentation, reference counted, string length stored as part of the string, fully compatible with C char arrays
-  - note the modernised version of Delphi cunningly stores the encoding

 - pointer to class method types
   - pain-free syntax for class callbacks
   - also, entirely trivial to stitch together methods to attach behaviour to compose classes